 But don’t worry.
 The next two paragraphs give you plenty of real estate to make your case.
 Though they’re opposites, these sections have a symbiotic, yin-yang-type relationship, like a compass and protractor.

 You’ve got them hooked.
 Time to reel them in with your teacher cover letter.
 Show them how you are the perfect fit for the school and faculty by exhibiting your most significant teaching achievements.

 Here’s what an applicant might say on a sample school teacher cover letter:

 |In my previous position with Smith Elementary, I’ve had many responsibilities and achievements that would serve me well as an educator of world history at Smith High.
 I created lesson plans for world history at Smith Elementary using a format similar to the one at Smith HS, and it has now been adopted by 19 out of 22 school districts in our state.
 On top of that, my 98.5% passing and graduation rates there were among the best in the school district, and I’m sure that I could garner similar results at Smith High School.|

 See that?
 With that paragraph, you show that your acquired skills and experience would make you the ideal new hire for the teaching job offered.

-Pro Tip: Remember using keywords on your resume to ensure that it’s tailored?
-Add them on your teaching cover letter, as well.
+Pro Tip: Remember to use keywords on your resume to ensure that it’s tailored.
+Add them to your teaching cover letter, as well.
 Oh, and make sure you use the best cover letter fonts so they can read it!